 As well as tea and coffee, it’s particularly prevalent in popular fizzy drinks like cola, energy drinks and chocolate – so most of us will end up having some amount of caffeine each day.
 That caffeine ‘hit’ can be addictive, but the effects of caffeine can also leave us feeling less than perky so it's good to keep a check-up on your caffeine intake and understand how your body reacts to caffeine.

-Caffeine addiction – how much is too much?
+Caffeine – how much is too much?

 Do you find yourself regularly downing mugs of strong coffee?
 Maybe you prefer guzzling sugary energy drinks … Whatever your preferred caffeine source, how much you consume can be directly linked to your genetic makeup.
 In a large study into DNA and coffee drinking, people with a certain version of the CYPIA1 gene drank an extra 0.25 cups a day than the average.

 What you especially need to keep an eye on is whether your DNA indicates a tendency to consume higher than average amounts of caffeine.
 If you’ve got the TT genotype, you’re likely to opt for a highly caffeinated drink more often than others.
-Watch out if you’re drinking more than four cups of caffeinated drinks per day, as this is found to raise your blood pressure – which isn’t great for your heart health.
+Watch out if you’re drinking more than four cups of caffeinated drinks per day, as this may raise your blood pressure – which isn’t great for your heart health.

 Caffeine and your metabolism – why we have different reactions to the effects of caffeine